georgefs/vim-copycat/README.md

 Introduction
 ---
-vim_copycat provides much simpler way to share clipboard with termatil and system
+vim-copycat provides much simpler way to share clipboard with termatil and system

 Requirement